 Even if your basement already has windows, they may not meet current Egress window requirements.
 The IRC was revised in 2006; previously, the required opening was 5 square feet, not 5.7 square feet.

-In several cases, if a window is placed underneath a deck or porch, it must have clearance of at least 48 inches between the top of the window and bottom of the structure.
+In several cases, if a window is placed underneath a deck or porch, it must have a clearance of at least 48 inches between the top of the window and bottom of the structure.
 It should be clearly visible from the outside, should it ever need to be accessed in an emergency.

 While this directive is based on current code requirements, your local municipality may have additional requirements.
-Every project is unique and take the homeowner’s needs into account.
+Every project is unique and takes the homeowner’s needs into account.
 It is recommended that you seek the advice of a professional whenever possible.

 Along with being a requirement, a basement Egress window is also a great way to add to the overall style of the home.
 With the right design and installation, it can look great and bring in substantial natural light into your finished basement.